GCTC-NTGC/gc-digital-talent/README.md

 Then, follow the instructions in [`/maintenance/README.md`](/maintenance/README.md) to build the project docker containers and run the build scripts.
 That should handle everything!

-### Complications?
+> [!TIP]

-- Make sure virtualization is enabled in your machine's BIOS (this is for Docker Desktop)
+> If using Docker Desktop, make sure virtualization is enabled in your machine's BIOS.
-- Docker is finicky—try exiting it entirely and restarting it